microsoft/react-native-windows-samples/docs/IReactPropertyBag-api-windows.md

 title: IReactPropertyBag
 ---

-The IReactPropertyBag provides a thread-safe property storage.
+`IReactPropertyBag` provides a thread-safe property storage.
-Properties are identified by IReactPropertyName instance.
+Properties are identified by an instance of `IReactPropertyName`.
 It is expected that there will be no direct use of this interface.
-Ideally, all usage should happen through a strongly typed accessors.
+Ideally, all usage should happen through strongly-typed accessors.

 # Reference